Skip to main content

 • can.CanError: Failed to transmit: [Errno 105] No buffer space available

-Check if the Host Computer Supports CAN
+Checking Host Computer CAN Support

 sudo modprobe can && echo "Your kernel supports CAN" || echo "Your kernel does not support CAN"

-• After entering the above command, if your kernel supports CAN, it will return: Your kernel supports CAN; if not, it will return: Your kernel does not support CAN.
+• After entering the above command, if your kernel supports CAN, it will return: Your kernel supports CAN; if not, it will return: Your kernel does not support CAN

 sudo /bin/sh -c "cat > /etc/network/interfaces.d/can0" << EOF